sanjoydesk/cygniteframework/README.md

 History -
 =======

 Hi I am Sanjoy Dey.
 I love to create web applications.
-After using few of the MVC framework I thought of creating my own framework which is very user friendly and not much complicated for developers to implement and learn.
+After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge I started creating cygnite framework by DEC 2012.
+I thought of creating Cygnite Framework which will give you creative experiance with expressive performance with user friendly architechture to reduce your development time and implementations.

-Cygnite is in development stage and contributing in cygnite development would be much appreciated.
+Cygnite is now development stage (Alpha 1.0) and contributing in cygnite development would be much appreciated.

-You can find my blog - <a href="http://www.appsntech.com">http://www.appsntech.com</a>
+You can also find me on - <a href="http://www.appsntech.com">http://www.appsntech.com</a>